JanHerca/urantiapedia/output/wikijs/en/article/Cathy_Jones/Paper_111_The_Adjuster_and_the_Soul.md

 The Egyptians believed this ka guided them into better paths of life and especially influenced their fortunes in the hereafter.
 Upon death this spirit genius was expected to be waiting for him on the other side of the Great River.
 First, only kings were supposed to have kas, but later it was believed that all righteous men possessed them.

 > _One Egptian ruler, speaking of the ka within bis heart said “I did not disregard its speech, I feared to transgress its guidance.
-I prospered thereby greatly; I was thus successful by reason of that which it caused me to do; I was distinguished by its guidance.”_ [1216.0]
+I prospered thereby greatly; I was thus successful by reason of that which it caused me to do; I was distinguished by its guidance.”_ [UB 111:0.6](/en/The_Urantia_Book/111#p0_6)

-Many believed that the ka was _an oracle from God in everybody_ [1216.0]. _They also believed they were to spend eternity in gladness of heart in the favor of the God that is in you_ [1216.0].
+Many believed that the ka was _an oracle from God in everybody_. _They also believed they were to spend eternity in gladness of heart in the favor of the God that is in you_ [UB 111:0.6](/en/The_Urantia_Book/111#p0_6)

 Have you heard of the “evil eye”?
 The term, still in use today, was believed by many of our ancestors to be the soul looking out upon the world through human eyes.
 They feared the malevolence of the evil eye.